tribprev/tribprev.github.io/issues/_current/townsend.md

 ---

-I shrugged and
+Shrugged and

 ---

-Dug my toe
+Dug a toe

 ---